natenka/pyneng-book-en/docs/source/book/16_unicode/unicode_standard.rst

 Each character in Unicode has a specific code.
 This is a number that is usually written as follows: ``U+0073``, where 0073 - hexadecimal digits.

 Apart from the code, each symbol has its own unique name.
-For example, the letter "s" corresponds to the code ``U+0073`` and the name "LATIN SMALL LETTER S".
+For example, letter "s" corresponds to code ``U+0073`` and the name "LATIN SMALL LETTER S".

 Examples of codes, names and corresponding symbols: